 Some of the links on this page have been provided as a convenience for finding materials.
-These links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
-These fees help me with my costs to keep the blog running.
-I only recommend products I’ve used and loved, unless otherwise stated.
-Click here to read my full disclosure policy.
+These links may also be affiliate links.
+As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.

-Difficulty level- Moderate
+DIY Difficulty Level | Moderate

-- (1) 6” Round HVAC duct pipe @ 60″ long (for the squirrel baffle)
+- (1) 6″ Round HVAC duct pipe @ 60″ long (for the squirrel baffle)